 What is Brown Rice Syrup?

-There are several ways that one can choose to sweeten a recipe or a dish, but which one to choose and why?
+There are several ways you can sweeten a recipe, but which one to choose and why?
 We are going to take a look into one of those options and some of the ways it compares to other choices on the market today.
-This article will cover how to substitute brown rice syrup for other sweeteners, reasons you may choose it over other options, and potential health considerations.
+This article will cover how to substitute brown rice syrup for other sweeteners, reasons you may decide to choose it.

 What is brown rice syrup?